Advocacy and Support

 Peer Supporters are available by appointment only.
 To schedule a meeting, you can:

-The Confidential Advocate is a campus confidential resource and is not protected under Texas law as confidential.
-If a student's record is requested under certain legal circumstances (e.g. subpoena or court of law), the Confidential Advocate may be required to respond.
+The Advocate is non-mandatory reporting resource and is not protected under Texas law as confidential.
+If a student's record is requested under certain legal circumstances (e.g. subpoena or court of law) or open records request, the Advocate may be required to respond.